aesthetic-suite/framework/README.md

 **Cons**
-* Slight overhead (like milliseconds) converting the unified syntax to the adapters native syntax -- although, Aesthetic caches heavily.
+* Slight overhead (like milliseconds) converting the unified syntax to the adapters native syntax.
+However, Aesthetic caches heavily.
 * Must learn a new form of syntax (hopefully the last one).

 **Why a new syntax?**